-AQ Foundation Bursary: Every child deserves a chance
+AQ Foundation Bursary: Every child deserves to succeed at school.

 * The AQ Foundation is a registered Deductible Gift Recipient (DGR-1), all donations of $2 or more are tax-deductible.